Home » Foot and Ankle Pain Treatment in NYC | Ankle and Foot Pain Doctors Specialists

 - You experience severe pain and swelling

-- You have an open would or severe deformity
+- You have an open wound or severe deformity

 - It’s too painful to put your body weight on the foot or ankle